 Equity, Mobility and Access: The state's CAV program is now the first program in the nation to make equity one of its key priorities.
 In 2021, CAV projects and programs will use an equity lens framework to ensure the state's decisions do not unintentionally or negatively impact Minnesota communities.
-The state is future of transportation is accessible for all.
+The state is recommitting its focus on equity to ensure the future of transportation is accessible for all.